-Pericardial mesothelioma is a rare and fatal form of asbestos cancer.
-It is the least commonly diagnosed of the various types of mesothelioma, but can also be the most damaging and the hardest to treat.
+Pericardial mesothelioma is a rare and deadly form of asbestos cancer.
+It is the least commonly diagnosed type of mesothelioma, but can also be the most damaging and the hardest to treat.

-According to a study cited in the Texas Heart Institute Journal (THIJ), pericardial tumors of this type account for less than 10 percent of all types of mesothelioma.
+According to a study cited in the Texas Heart Institute Journal (THIJ), pericardial tumors account for less than 10 percent of all types of mesothelioma.
 This means that 14 to 30 out of every million people are diagnosed each year on average.

 Development, Symptoms, and Diagnoses

-Typically, the cancer forms on the outer lining of the pericardium.
-As a tumor grows over a period that can take as long as five decades before symptoms of mesothelioma show up, it can either remain localized in one area of the pericardium or completely surround a patient’s heart.
+In general, the cancer forms on the outer lining of the pericardium.
+As a tumor grows over a period that can take as long as five decades before symptoms of mesothelioma show up, it can either remain localized in one area of the pericardium or it can completely surround a patient’s heart.

-The problem with diagnosing this disease is that its resulting symptoms, such as shortness of breath, persistent coughing, and chest pains, are also associated with other cardiopulmonary diseases and thus mask the nature of the malignant mesothelioma.
+The problem with diagnosing this disease is that symptoms, such as shortness of breath, persistent coughing, and chest pains, are also associated with other cardiopulmonary diseases, which can mask the nature of the malignant mesothelioma.

 This has been the case in between 30% to 50% of cases involving pericardial mesothelioma.
 This explains why pericardial diagnoses are more frequently made postmortem.

-Besides its lethality and relative rarity (it has a reported prevalence of less than 0.002%), pericardial has another vexing feature associated with it: Unlike other forms of malignant mesothelioma, the pericardial strain is the only one which is not almost exclusively linked to asbestos exposure.
+Besides its lethality and relative rarity, pericardial has another vexing feature associated with it.
+Unlike other forms of malignant mesothelioma, the pericardial strain is the only one that is not almost exclusively linked to asbestos exposure.

 In patients with, for example, pleural mesothelioma, the tumors in the pleural lining developed as a result of long-term exposure to asbestos fibers.
 When breathed in, these fibers caused lesions in healthy tissue.
-The tissue became cancerous over time and created malignant tumors.
+The tissue becomes cancerous over time and creates malignant tumors.

-As with asbestos-related mesothelioma, pericardial tumors of this nature are presently incurable.
-Chemotherapy and, to a lesser extent, a form of surgery called pericardiectomy are used in patients with pericardial mesothelioma to cure localized tumors or to relieve the pressure on cardiac tissue.
+As with asbestos-related mesothelioma, pericardial tumors are presently incurable.
+Chemotherapy and, to a lesser extent, a form of surgery called pericardiectomy, are used in patients with pericardial mesothelioma to cure localized tumors or to relieve the pressure on cardiac tissue.

-Remember to fill out our from to get your free Financial Compensation Packet, with information on top asbestos and mesothelioma lawyers in your area.
+Remember to fill out our form to get your free Financial Compensation Packet, with information on experienced asbestos and mesothelioma lawyers in your area.
 For additional assistance, contact us at 800-793-4540.